Angel: Rabbinic Judaism

+Bill Rebiger wrote that the naming of angels are a post-exilic phenomenon, and before they are anonymous messengers, protectors and accusers.
+He also highlighted rabbinical traditions such as Yerushalmi Rosh Hashanah 56d, which states: "Even the names of the angels came up with them from Babylon.
+At first it is written ‘then one of the seraphim flew to me’ (Isaiah 6:6), and ‘seraphim stood above Him’ (Isaiah 6:2).
+But from then on it is written ‘the man Gabriel’ (Daniel 9:21), and ‘Michael your prince’ (Daniel 10:21)."

 Later interpretations

 According to Kabbalah, there are four worlds and our world is the last world: the world of action (Assiyah).
 Angels exist in the worlds above as a 'task' of God.
 They are an extension of God to produce effects in this world.
 After an angel has completed its task, it ceases to exist.
 The angel is in effect the task.
 This is derived from the book of Genesis when Abraham meets with three angels and Lot meets with two.
 The task of one of the angels was to inform Sara and Abraham of their coming child.
 The other two were to save Lot and to destroy Sodom and Gomorrah.